johnpittman/js-node-util-request/README.md

 - Utility to know if abort error
   - 'tryCatch' method extraction?
   - Method to look at error info to determine error type?
-- Helper methods for working with middleware
+- Helper methods for creating with middleware/handlers
-  - set fetchOpts
+  - set fetchOpts/headers if don't exist
-  - set userOpts
+  - set userOpts if dont' exist

 # Development